 Dear Atty.
 Duran-Schulze,

-I would like to ask for assistance, my mother is an illegitimate child, and her father (my grandfather) left no last will and testament to the land where he divided with his 2 legitimate children.
-My mother was below 18 then, so she was not included in the will, and at that time, the land was under CARP.
+I would like to ask for assistance, my mother is an illegitimate child, and her father (my grandfather) left no last will and testament to the land where he divided with his two legitimate children.
+My mother was below 18 years old then, so she was not included in the will, and at that time, the land was under CARP.
 We are currently living in the ancestral house my late grandfather left to us, and my two aunties (my mom’s half-siblings) want to kick her out because they do not want to share the property since she is an illegitimate child of my grandfather.
 Does my mother have any right to contest this?
 What if it is my grandfather’s spouse that has left the property?

-Dear Annie,
+Dear Writer,

 Being an illegitimate child, as a rule, your mother is entitled to 1/2 share of the 1 share legitime of a legitimate child (half-siblings).
 For illustration purposes, assuming that your grandfather has two (2) legitimate children and one (1) illegitimate being your mother, your mother is entitled to 1/2 of whatever the legitimate child will have (assuming that the spouse of your grandfather is not in the picture).